the-au-forml-lab/SERPL/index.md

 authors favorite style with a font size of no smaller than 11 points, and a margin of no smaller than one inch.

-All submission should be submitted via the SERPL website (details to follow).
+All submission should be submitted via the [following form](https://forms.gle/CuiZa51ULMsyxmnT8).

 There will be no formal proceedings, but all abstracts and slides will be posted on the SERPL website.